USEFUL INFO

 Although scheduled departure times appear in Google Maps as you search your route, you might want to download the BudapestGo app for a more seamless journey.
 This is particularly useful, as the satellite system tracks the live location of each vehicle as well as the traffic situation, and therefore it may save you from unnecessary idling in bus stops.

-The web version is available also in English
+The web version is also available in English

 Know before you go: